Potato: The Crop That Transformed Global Food Systems

-Potato (Solanum tuberosum L.) is one of the most important culinary vegetables and belongs to the family Solanaceae, which contains nearly 2,700 species.
-Among the many Solanum species, only two cultivated tuber-bearing groups Solanum tuberosum and the Andean types formerly classified as Solanum andigenum have been widely utilized, with Solanum tuberosum being the dominant species cultivated on a global scale.
-The potato originated in the Andes Mountains of South America, particularly in regions of present day Peru and Bolivia, from where it gradually spread to Europe in the 16th century and later expanded throughout the world.
+Potato (Solanum tuberosum L.) is one of the most important culinary vegetables and belongs to the family Solanaceae, which comprises nearly 2,700 species.
+Among the genus Solanum, two cultivated tuber bearing groups have been widely utilized: Solanum tuberosum and the Andean types formerly classified as Solanum andigenum.
+Of these, Solanum tuberosum is the dominant species cultivated worldwide due to its broad adaptability, higher productivity and suitability for diverse agroecological conditions.

 Growing the Next Generation of Potatoes